Russ Washington: College career

 Described by the St. Louis Post-Dispatch as a "widely-sought recruit", Washington signed for the Missouri Tigers in 1964.
 He became a starting defensive end the following year, and was voted the Big Eight lineman of the year despite missing two games with a knee injury.
-Washington scored his only career touchdown during his junior year, blocking a punt and then returning it to the end zone during a defeat by UCLA.
+Washington scored his only career touchdown during his junior year, blocking a punt and then returning it to the end zone during a loss to UCLA.
 He suffered another knee injury that year, missing six games.
 Entering his senior year, the Sedalia Democrat described Washington as one of the few "glittering stars" in the Tigers ranks.
 Missouri switched him to offensive tackle that year, though he still played defensive end and defensive tackle sometimes when replacing injured teammates, as well as fullback on some plays.
 Washington won numerous honors at season's end, being voted Associated Press first-team All-Big Eight, The Sporting News first-team All-American, and Newspaper Enterprise Association (NEA) second team All-American.

 Professional career

 Defensive tackle (1968–1969)

-The San Diego Chargers selected Washington fourth overall in January's 1968 NFL/AFL common draft, and he signed for them in May.
+The San Diego Chargers selected Washington in the first round with the fourth overall pick in January's 1968 NFL/AFL common draft, and he signed for them in May.
 San Diego opted to use him as a defensive lineman, hoping to improve a weak pass rush and boost a defense that had ranked last in the league the previous season.
 During his rookie season, Washington appeared on the scoresheet for the only time in his professional career, sharing a safety with teammate Steve DeLong during a victory over the Denver Broncos.
 He received 2 of the available 29 votes for the American Football League defensive player of the year award.
 Washington returned for a second year on defense, but had difficulty catching opposing quarterbacks.